AshutoshShrivastava28/E_Commerce_Website/README.md

 ### Other Features

-- customer places order and admin deleted that user(fraud detection), then their orders will automatically deleted
+- Customer places order and admin deleted that user(fraud detection), then their orders will automatically deleted

-- suppose 1 customer places 4 products order and admin deleted 2 product from website, then that 2 product order will also be deleted and other 2 will be their
+- Suppose 1 customer places 4 products order and admin deleted 2 product from website, then that 2 product order will also be deleted and other 2 will be their
 - If user click on purchase button without having products in their cart, then website will ask to add product in cart first.